-A three-time MLB All-Star, Miami Marlins’ Outfielder Curtis Granderson has had a tremendous professional baseball career these last 15 years, all of which got started on the local fields of Lynwood (Ill.)
+A three-time MLB All-Star, Curtis Granderson had a tremendous professional baseball career, all of which got started on the local fields of Lynwood (Ill.)
 Little League in the early 90s.
-During Spring Training this past March, Little League® International had the opportunity to catch up with the 2016 Roberto Clemente Award winner to hear his thoughts about youth baseball and his Little League experience.
+During Spring Training in March 2019, Little League® International had the opportunity to catch up with the 2016 Roberto Clemente Award winner to hear his thoughts about youth baseball and his Little League experience.

 Little League: How do you think Little League made you who you are today?

 Curtis Granderson: Everything started with learning failure, teamwork, and leadership early through Little League.
 Understanding that you can get knocked down and bounce back is important as you progress through your baseball career and through life.
 You’re going to continue to fail, but you’re going to get another opportunity to go out there and do something you’ve never done before in your life, and that’s the great thing about this game.

 LL: How important is Little League and other community-based activities in a world filled with elite tournaments?